envoyproxy/gateway/docs/latest/user/egctl.md

 You can pass the `--add-missing-resources` flag to use dummy non Gateway API resources instead of specifying them explicitly.

-For example, this will provide the same result as the above:
+For example, this will provide the similar result as the above:

 ```shell
 cat <<EOF | egctl x translate --add-missing-resources --from gateway-api --to xds -t route -f -